tcotav/chefdk_getting_started/Notes.md

   2. and that next to it is the unrolled war directory named `punter`

 Check it all into git and then we'll formalize those two tests.

+Note,  I was going to switch over to `chefspec` here, but its not yet supported as of today.
+Or at least properly supported.
+So we'll revise this to use chefspec at some future date.

+For now, we'll continue writing our code in bats.
+We've already defined our tests above -- now we just need to translate them into code.

+    @test "war is placed in proper location " {
+      run [ -f /var/lib/tomcat6/webapps/punter.war ]
+      [ "$status" -eq 0 ]
+    }

+    @test "war is unrolled" {
+      run [ -d /var/lib/tomcat6/webapps/punter ]
+      [ "$status" -eq 0 ]
+    }

+Append these two lines to your `test/integration/default/bats/tomcat.bats` file.
+Basically we make use of bash's built in [file test operators](http://www.tldp.org/LDP/abs/html/fto.html) to confirm the war is in place AND that it had been properly unrolled.

+We run the test using the kitchen command:

+    $ kitchen verify
+    -----> Starting Kitchen (v1.2.1)
+    -----> Verifying <default-ubuntu-1304>...
+           Removing /tmp/busser/suites/bats
+    Uploading /tmp/busser/suites/bats/tomcat.bats (mode=0644)
+    -----> Running bats test suite
+     ✓ java is found in PATH
+     ✓ tomcat process is visible
+     ✓ war is placed in proper location
+     ✓ war is unrolled

+    4 tests, 0 failures
+           Finished verifying <default-ubuntu-1304> (0m1.00s).
+    -----> Kitchen is finished.
+(0m1.96s)

+Another successful test run.

 ### Footnotes: